Before You Continue

 • Configure AI Credentials for Voice and Vision services.

-• Build pipelines with STT, TTS, LLM, and custom processing steps.
+• Build classic STT/LLM/TTS pipelines, realtime speech-to-speech runtimes, vision, and custom processing steps.

 • Manage data buffers for real-time audio and video frames.